tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Great.
 So with this in place my project is back to a place where I can run it locally, test it, and build it for deployment to AWS.

 ## Automation
-Beyond automating testing when pushing to my master branch.
-I decided to give the whole CI/CD pipeline a try.
+Beyond automating testing when pushing to my master branch I decided to give the whole CI/CD pipeline a try.
 I use AWS Elastic Beanstalk to host my project and up to this point I have always been manually zipping the production build and using the AWS Web Console to manually deploy that to Elastic Beanstalk.

 Now I have fully automated the whole process!